 - If I still feel like that info is useful, I then create a link-post with a small description and key quotes so that future-me (and you, dear reader) can get to the point faster.

 - TODO Schedule re-reading of old posts or make an anki-like thing to remember and use practical parts.

 — the default type of posts that you see in the root if this blog.
 General blog posts are almost the same as link-posts above but I feel a lot more strongly about sharing these: their perceived importance is high.
 Also they tend to contain more text written by yours truly.

 Getting more writing experience for

 - the skill of getting my point across quicker

 - affecting more people than usual (that is if I make a goal out of making this blog popular in the future)

 - creating a thought-archive which I can analyze, and improve upon my thought processes.
 I think that the ability to write down thoughts is the first major artificial brain augmentation; it would be a shame not to use it.

 Same as for link-posts, but more time-consuming.
-Also, sometimes I have original ideas whereas link-post are usually just my interpretation of someone else’s ideas.
+Also, sometimes I have original ideas whereas link-posts are usually just my interpretation of someone else’s ideas.

 I will update this post if I change the process or the goals.